yizhoushen/1779-week-4-exercises/README.md

    SELECT *
    FROM estore.customer;
 ```

-Enter the name of the above customer on [PCRS](https://pcrs.teach.cs.toronto.edu/ECE1779-2022-09/content/quests) by completing the question on
-the Week4: Perform section.

 2. Write a query that returns only the name and the quantity of available items
 for all products that cost between 15 and 20.
 You can use the following code